-Mark Metz was elected by the Carver County residents as the Carver County Attorney in 2010 and again in 2014.
+Mark Metz was elected by the Carver County residents as the Carver County Attorney in 2010, re-elected in 2014 and 2018.
 Prior to election as the Carver County Attorney, Metz served as an assistant Carver County attorney and assistant McLeod County attorney for eleven years, prosecuting serious felonies in district court, and preparing subsequent appeals at the Minnesota Court of Appeals and the Minnesota Supreme Court.
 Metz also has extensive experience in child protection, commitments involving the mentally ill and chemically dependent, and other civil cases.

 Metz serves on the Minnesota County Attorney Association’s Board of Directors.
 Metz is the former chairperson of the Minnesota County Attorney's Urban Board.
 Working in close collaboration with Minnesota County Attorneys, Metz emphasizes the mutual benefits in the sharing of legal information and increased professional training opportunities for Assistant Carver County Attorneys.
 For more than a decade, Metz continues to serve as an adjunct law professor at Mitchell Hamline College of Law, teaching appellate advocacy to advanced law students.